July 10-August 6, 2022

 How to Enroll

-Download, complete, and return the 2019 Spring Adult Field School Application.
+Download, complete, and return the 2022 Summer Adult Field School Application.

 Upon receipt, we will send you a confirmation by email, a packet of additional information, and instructions for payment.
 Either full payment or a 30% deposit will secure your spot in the program.